ciscoheat/superforms-web/src/routes/concepts/nested-data/+page.md

 To summarize, the index `i` of the `#each` loop is used to access `$form.tags`, which is the real array, and then the `name` attribute is set to the schema field `tags`, so its array will be populated when posted.

-This example also shows how to display array-level errors, using the `$errors.tags._errors` field.
+This example, having a `max(3)` limitation of the number of tags, also shows how to display array-level errors with the `$errors.tags._errors` field.

 <Next section={concepts} />